Updated in August, 2020. Follow or AI Competency Roadmap series

 Off to the AI megastore

-The following survey shows some of the highlights uncover in the last month.
+The following survey shows just a small sample of what is available out there.
 We are still at a level where education-specific AI is yet to materialize.
 Which is another way to say that the AI education consumer is underdeveloped.

 - Drawing insight from large sets of data.